skyfly200/CCRN-CMS-Site/README.md

 quoteTitle: CCRN Co-founder
 quoteAvatar: "/assets/Skyler-pic.jpg"
 cards:
-    - text: We are a network of autonomous, independent, volunteer driven stations
+    - text: We are a network of autonomous, independent, volunteer driven radio stations
       icon: radio
       linkTo: /stations.html
       linkText: Stations
     - text: Not for Profit, Commercial Free and Uncensored
-      icon: not_interested
+      icon: "money_off"
       linkTo: /about.html
       linkText: About
     - text: Connecting and empowering communities through the power of the airwaves
-      icon: insert_link
+      icon: "wifi_tethering"
       linkTo: /contact.html
       linkText: Contact
 ---